Magnisudis atlantica: Distribution and habitat

 All oceans with the exception of the Arctic and Southern oceans are suitable environments for M. atlantica.
 However, the majority of specimens have been found within the northern Atlantic.
 Additionally there is a sizable minority of specimens which have been recorded along the Pacific coast of the Americas.
 A small amount of specimens have been found off the east coast of Japan and the Kamchatka Peninsula as well as the east coast of Australia off New South Wales.

-M. atlantica is generally pelagic and can be found in the mesopelagic to bathypelagic zone at depths of 66–2166 meters.
+Magnisudis atlantica is generally pelagic and can be found in the mesopelagic to bathypelagic zone at depths of 66–2166 meters.
 It often lives closer to the coast in colder waters.

 Reproduction

-M. atlantica spawns year round in subtropical and tropical waters.
+Magnisudis atlantica spawns year round in subtropical and tropical waters.

 Diet and predation

-M. atlantica feeds on small fish and shrimp and is in turn preyed upon by sharks, tuna and fish-eating whales.
+Magnisudis atlantica feeds on small fish and shrimp and is in turn preyed upon by sharks, tuna and fish-eating whales.